parteek1907/parteek1907/README.md

 <div align="left">

-- 🔭 I'm currently working on **I’m currently working on building small projects to strengthen my programming and problem-solving skills  **
+- 🔭 I’m currently working on building small projects to strengthen my programming and problem-solving skills.
-- 👯 I'm looking to collaborate on ** I’m looking to collaborate on beginner-friendly open-source projects and learning-focused applications**
+- 👯 I’m looking to collaborate on beginner-friendly open-source projects and learning-focused applications.
-- 🤝 I'm looking for help with **I’m looking for help with improving system design thinking and writing cleaner code**
+- 🤝 I'm looking for help with **I’m looking for help with improving system design thinking and writing cleaner code.

 </div>